maulik225/spellcheckerAPI-Using-Flask/README.md

 # spellchecker

-spellchecker RESTful API using Flask and Postman
+Simple Spellchecker RESTful API using Flask and Postman

 Required Postman to test the API